Hagrid

 Hagrid, our Bearded Dragon is a predatory animal.

-He will move as a predator does like in the wild.
-He will stay really still and keep low and hide behind a plant or branch to approach his prey, crickets.
+She will move as a predator does like in the wild.
+She will stay really still and keep low and hide behind a plant or branch to approach her prey, crickets.
 Stealth and timing is key.

 Hagrid Beardie is about 6-7 months old now.

-I've noticed as he grows that his coloring and patterns on his body are becoming more distinct.
-His features are more prominent.
+I've noticed as she grows that her coloring and patterns on her body are becoming more distinct.
+Her features are more prominent.

 When most people think about bearded dragons, they picture a sandy-colored reptile.
 But many people may be surprised to discover that bearded dragons can come in a variety of different colors, patterns, and something referred to as morphs or mutations.